The History of the Discovery of Ichthyosaurs

 Image credit: the British Museum

-One of these specimens was the nearly entire skeleton from collection of Colonel Birch,
+One of these specimens was the nearly complete skeleton from collection of Colonel Birch,

-As Home identify some similarities between these vertebrae and those of salamander Proteus
+As Home identify some similarities between these vertebrae and those of the salamander Proteus

 he propose naming it Proteosaurus